currawong-project/libcw/README.md

-*** Flow Notes:
+### Flow Notes:

-- When a variable has a variant with a numberic channel should the 'all' channel variant be removed?
+- When a variable has a variant with a numeric channel should the 'all' channel variant be removed?

 - Check for duplicate 'vid'-'chIdx' pairs in var_regster().
   (The concatenation of 'vid' and 'chIdx' should be unique